preciofishbone/OmniaDocs/release-notes/2019-june/index.rst

 - Fixed some issues with sorting after doing a full text search in the Controlled Documents Viewer.
 (DM)
 - The properties section in the Create Document Wizard is now hidden if the document type don't have any properties.
 (DM)
 - Fixed issue with default values on properties not being able to be translated.
 (DM)
+- Fixed paging issue in the edit UI when having many related Controlled Documents on a process.
+(QMS)
+- Fixed issue with certain user names not being shown when a task was assigned in the Process Viewer.
+(QMS)
+- Fixed issue with overlapping process steps in modern Team Sites.
+(QMS)
+- Made it possible to select an AD Security Group when limiting read access on a published process.
+(QMS)
+- Fixed issue with indentation in content editor.
+(QMS)